souldern/souldern.github.io/home/site-notes/html-posting.md

 at the head of the file, Jekyll will not process the file at all and the file will be posted to the web exactly as submitted.
-This means that if you have a complete HTML file from some other source (perhasp sent to you or saved from a Word Processor, you do not _have_ to convert it to the site format you can simply upload it as described in the [File Upload](file-upload) notes.
+This means that if you have a complete HTML file from some other source (perhaps sent to you or saved from a Word Processor, you do not _have_ to convert it to the site format you can simply upload it as described in the [File Upload](file-upload) notes.
 In this case the resulting page will not have any of the normal menu